cloud-elements/devportal/elementTemplate/events-polling.md

 To authenticate an element instance with polling:

-1. Enter the basic information required to create an element instance as described in [Authenticate with {{page.heading}}](authenticate.html) .
+1. Enter the basic information required to authenticate an element instance as described in [Authenticate with {{page.heading}}](authenticate.html) .
 2. Enable events: Switch **Events Enabled** on.

     | Latest UI | Earlier UI  |